 Many students don’t realize how all-encompassing a job in human resources can be, says Belli.
 If you enjoy working with people and solving problems, then a career in HR could be a good fit for you.

-As an HR professional, you'll have more opportunities if you hold a college degree.
+As an HR professional, you'll have more opportunities if you hold a bachelor's degree in human resources.
 You can also advance your HR career by earning a master’s degree and industry-recognized certifications.